The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest greenhouse gas emissions.

 We compiled this report in line with emissions estimation rules countries adopted under the Paris Agreement.

+Australia’s National Greenhouse Gas Accounts take into account the latest scientific evidence.
 We fulfil our international treaty commitments by submitting annual National Inventory Reports to the United Nations Framework Convention on Climate Change (UNFCCC).
 A UNFCCC expert team reviews them each year for transparency, accuracy, completeness, comparability and consistency.